Welcome to Dylan Madeley dot com! I’m a copy editor, transcriber, and most importantly a writer. I’m a person who stutters.

 I attended Maple Leaf Montessori School from junior kindergarten until grade 6.
 I attended Woodbridge College from grades 7 through 12, as at the time of my first attendance Woodbridge College went from grade 7 to OAC, a thirteenth grade of sorts.
 I graduated in the “double cohort” when OAC was phased out of the provincial curriculum, and went straight to York University.
 In 2007, I graduated with an Hons.
 Double Maj.
 Bachelor of Arts in Professional Writing and Social and Political Thought.

 I have been employed as a postal outlet clerk, an arts and crafts store “setup employee” helping to assemble/install shelves in a new location, a martial arts instructor, a painter, and a blog ghostwriter.
-I have worked one season so far at LUSH Fresh Handmade Cosmetics Manufacturing, assembling bath bombs, pouring melts, and applying glitter to things; I did return for a second stint, pressing shampoo and deodorant bars, and moulding their henna hair treatment among other things.
+I have worked two-and-a-stubby-bit seasons so far at LUSH Fresh Handmade Cosmetics Manufacturing, assembling bath bombs, pouring melts, and applying glitter to things; pressing shampoo and deodorant bars, and moulding their henna hair treatment among other things.
 I have spent the most time as a freelancer, editing SR&ED documents, transcribing technical audio, and taking on side clients from the York University Faculty of Education from time to time.
 Recently, I levelled the freelance work down to an absolute minimum, and I currently work at a large Canadian printing company.

 From about 2005 onward, I spent some time documenting alternative music scenes in Toronto, much of which was posted on the now defunct toronto-goth.com.
 I have also written for Morbid Outlook, and I have been the copy editor for Auxiliary Magazine since 2012.
 As a result, I have several dozen event/concert photography albums on my Flickr account.
 I also have some travel photography under my belt, though with a focus on affording Toronto since 2012, there has not been any budget room for long-range travel; if I can hop down to Buffalo on the Greyhound one day for a wedding, that’s pretty good.